 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Auburn took the distinction of being the most Asian, while Smiths Station was the least Asian city.
+Auburn took the distinction of being the most Asian, while Lanett was the least Asian city.

 Read on for more information on how the cities in Alabama ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.